-About your project About your family Are you remodeling?y res no Number and age of household members: Building a new home?y es no How old is your home?
+About your project About your family Are you remodeling? yesno Number and age of household members: Building a new home? yesno How old is your home?
 Number and age of cooks: How long are you planning to stay there?
 Approximately how big is your kitchen now?
 Do you anticipate: ft. x ft.
-New children arriving? yesno Are you thinking of expanding your kitchen?y vesno Children leaving home? yesno Adding on?y res no Adult children returning home? yesno Relocating the kitchen?y res no Parent(s) coming to live with you? yesno Does anyone in your family have physical issu be considered (difficulty standing, walking, eyesight, arthritis)? · Describe: Describe: How often do you entertain? times a mo onth Do you entertain large crowds or small group os?
+New children arriving? yes no Are you thinking of expanding your kitchen? yesno Children leaving home?yes no Adding on? yesno Adult children returning home?yes no Relocating the kitchen? yesno Parent(s) coming to live with you? yes no Does anyone in your family have physical issues that should be considered (difficulty standing, walking, bending, poor eyesight, arthritis)?
+Describe: How often do you entertain? times a month Do you entertain large crowds or small groups?